-Capital Adequacy Management Programme
+Capital Adequacy Management Program

-- 2.4 The Bank's capital adequacy management programme ensures that the Bank not only complies with regulatory capital requirements, but also continues to maintain a strong and robust capital base to support its growing lines of business. - 2.5 To manage its capital, the Bank employs a risk adjusted measure of capital adequacy (i.e. Capital Adequacy Ratio or "CAR") based on the local regulatory regime implemented by the CBB that is consistent with the Basel II guidelines issued by the Basel Committee on Banking Supervision's International Convergence of Capital Measurement and Capital Standards. - 2.6 Beginning January 2008, CBB has required all Bahrain banking institutions to implement Pillar 1 of these Basel II guidelines that deals with the maintenance of a minimum level of capital calculated for three major components of risk exposures i.e. credit risk (including investment risks), operational risk and market risk. - 2.7 The Bank uses the Standardised Approach to quantify its credit and market risk weighted exposures and the Basic Indicator Approach to measure its operational risk weighted exposures. - (a) Credit risk weighted exposures may be calculated in three different methods of varying degrees of sophistication, namely the Standardised Approach, Foundation Internal Rating Based Approach and Advanced Internal Rating Based Approach.
-The Bank has adopted the Standardised Approach for credit risk measurement, which uses fixed risk weights for different categories of credit risk. - (b) Market risk weighted exposures may be quantified using the Standardised Approach, which uses fixed capital charges for specific categories of market risk, or the Internal Models Approach subject to prior approval by CBB.
-The Bank uses the Standardised Approach for market risk measurement. - (c) For operational risk, there are three different approaches Basic Indicator Approach, Standardised Approach, and Advanced Measurement Approach.
-The Bank uses the Basic Indicator Approach, which uses the average of the gross income for the past three years as a basis for the calculation of capital charges for operational risk. - 2.8 In determining its CAR, the Bank calculates its risk adjusted assets, which are then divided by regulatory eligible capital rather than the equity capital appearing in the Bank's statement of financial position.
-Regulatory capital is composed of two elements: - (a) Tier 1 Capital which is the nominal value of paid in capital, audited retained earnings and accumulated reserves arising from the appropriation of current and past years' income and/or retained earnings less treasury stock, minority interests and negative fair value reserves.
-Local regulations also require that certain investments or exposures should be deducted from Tier 1 capital. - (b) Tier 2 Capital, which consists of the qualifying portion of subordinated loans and unrealised gains arising on fair valuation.
-Under the CBB regulations, the aggregate amount of Tier 2 capital eligible for inclusion in the CAR is limited to no more than 100% of Tier 1 Capital.
+- 2.4 The Bank's capital adequacy management program ensures that the Bank not only complies with regulatory capital requirements, but also continues to maintain a strong and robust capital base to support its growing lines of business. - 2.5 To manage its capital, the Bank employs a risk adjusted measure of capital adequacy (i.e. Capital Adequacy Ratio or "CAR") based on the local regulatory regime implemented by the CBB that is consistent with the Basel II guidelines issued by the Basel Committee on Banking Supervision's International Convergence of Capital Measurement and Capital Standards. - 2.6 Beginning January 2008, the CBB has required all Bahrain banking institutions to implement Pillar 1 of these Basel II guidelines that deals with the maintenance of a minimum level of capital calculated for three major components of risk exposures i.e. credit risk (including investment risks), operational risk and market risk. - 2.7 The Bank uses the Standardised Approach to quantify its credit and market risk weighted exposures and the Basic Indicator Approach to measure its operational risk weighted exposures. - a.
+Credit risk weighted exposures may be calculated in three different methods of varying degrees of sophistication, namely the Standardized Approach, Foundation Internal Rating Based Approach and Advanced Internal Rating Based Approach.
+The Bank has adopted the Standardized Approach for credit risk measurement, which uses fixed risk weights for different categories of credit risk. - b.
+Market risk weighted exposures may be quantified using the Standardized Approach, which uses fixed capital charges for specific categories of market risk, or the Internal Models Approach subject to prior approval by CBB.
+The Bank uses the Standardized Approach for market risk measurement. - c.
+For operational risk, there are three different approaches Basic Indicator Approach, Standardized Approach, and Advanced Measurement Approach.
+The Bank uses the Basic Indicator Approach, which uses the average of the gross income for the past three years as a basis for the calculation of capital charges for operational risk measurement. - 2.8 In determining its CAR, the Bank calculates its risk adjusted assets, which are then expressed as a factor of regulatory eligible capital rather than the equity capital appearing in the Bank's statement of financial position.
+Regulatory capital is composed of two elements: - a.
+Tier 1 Capital which is the nominal value of paid in capital, audited retained earnings and accumulated reserves arising from the appropriation of current and past years' income and/or retained earnings less treasury stock, minority interests